jacksonej/clean-code-architecture/README.md

 # clean-code-architecture
 An Android project Clean Architecture using Rxjava2,Dagger,Room

-## MVP with Android Clean Architeccture
+## MVP with Android Clean Architecture

 An Android project with MVP pattern which adapts with Clean Architecture